Rohanp1196/Riiid-Labs-Take-home-Assignment/README.md

 ![Pipeline](/images/pipeline.png)

 ### To Provision the infrastructure ###
-Step A: Generating the terraform plan
+Step A: Generating the terraform plan for the infrastructure.

-------Waiting for Aproval-----
+*------Waiting for Approval-----*

-Step B: Applying the terraform plan and storing the state in S3 Backend
+Step B: Applying the terraform plan and storing the state in S3 Backend.

 ### To Destroy the infrastructure ###
-Step C: Generating a Destroy plan
+Step C: Generating a Destroy plan.

-------Waiting for Aproval-----
+*------Waiting for Approval-----*

-Step D: Destroying the infrastructure
+Step D: Destroying the infrastructure.